 Gambling has been around for thousands of years.
 Ancient Egyptians crafted dice with 20 sides and Romans held chariot races that generated large amounts of betting.
 Gambling was seen as a religious and ceremonial function that eventually became a recreational activity.
 A look at history in the United States reveals that the expansion of gambling has been followed by corruption, regulation and prohibition.

 Higher prevalence rates are found in those people in their teens and 20s.
-Further, ethnic minorities, active duty military, veterans, senior citizens and those with a mental health or substance use disorder history have higher prevalence rates.
+Further, ethnic minorities, active duty military, veterans, older adults and individuals diagnosed with a mental health or substance use disorder history have higher prevalence rates.